-1. Ability to perform strenuous physical activity, including pushing, pulling, bending, stooping, reaching, lifting, twisting, standing, and walking, for extended periods of time in adverse conditions, including extreme heat, cold, moisture, dust, and fumes, at various heights, and in confined spaces.
+Physical Demands and Working Conditions 1.
+Ability to perform strenuous physical activity, including pushing, pulling, bending, stooping, reaching, lifting, twisting, standing, and walking, for extended periods of time in adverse conditions, including extreme heat, cold, moisture, dust, and fumes, at various heights, and in confined spaces.
 2. Majority of work is performed outdoors and is subject to extreme heat and sun or inclement weather.
 3. Fine dexterity with fingers and hands required to handle items and to operate equipment.
 4. Ability see clearly and distinguish colors when working with chemicals.
 5. Moderate to heavy lifting and carrying, up to 80 pounds.
 6. Ability to orally direct guests and staff in emergency and non-emergency situations.
 7. Work may be subject to time pressures, frequent changes to tasks, working closely with others as part of a team, performing multiple tasks simultaneously, and dealing with difficult persons.
-High school diploma or equivalent required.
+Minimum Education, Certification, and Experience Requirements High school diploma or equivalent required.
 One year of experience in grounds maintenance required; three years preferred.
 Prefer irrigation experience.
 Experience coordinating and directing the work of others preferred.
 Ability to obtain a chemical applicators license within six months of hiring.
 A valid STATE Class C driver's license and a good driving record are required.
 Candidate must have a personal electronic device capable of making and receiving phone calls, and sending and receiving text messages.
 The City incorporates into the hourly rate, a reimbursement for the business usage of the personal electronic device.

 Applications accepted until the position is filled.
 City of XXXXX is an Equal Opportunity Employer.